 New views of hazard including new seismic source zonation with earthquake ruptures cascading over multiple segments, updated maximum upper-bound magnitudes and revised ground motion attenuation relationships with an improved nonlinear soil amplification model with a countrywide resolution of 250 meters.

-This new, fully probabilistic and scenario earthquake tsunami flooding model is included as a sub-peril in the Japan Earthquake Model.
-Tsunami heights are computed using the Cornell University Multi-grid Coupled Tsunami Model (COMCOT), a state-of-the-art numerical model for all subduction interface and offshore crustal events of moment magnitude (M w) ≥ 7.0, including Nankai Trough, Sagami Trough, Japan Trench, Chishima/ Kuril Trench events, Izu-Bonin Trench events (many of which cause tsunami damage, but not shake damage due to the great distance from shore), Sea of Japan events, and relevant stochastic, historical, and scenario events.
+The model also includes a fully probabilistic and scenario earthquake tsunami flooding model as a sub-peril in the Japan Earthquake Model.
+Tsunami heights are computed using the Cornell University Multi-grid Coupled Tsunami Model (COMCOT), a state-of-the-art numerical model for all subduction interface and offshore crustal events of moment magnitude (Mw) ≥ 7.0, including Nankai Trough, Sagami Trough, Japan Trench, Chishima/ Kuril Trench events, Izu-Bonin Trench events (many of which cause tsunami damage, but not shake damage due to the great distance from shore), Sea of Japan events, and relevant stochastic, historical and scenario events.

 - All 47 prefectures of Japan are covered

 - The Japan Earthquake and Tsunami model comprises a post-Tōhoku-oki view of hazard and engineering research from Japanese government agencies, lessons learned from the 2011 Great East Japan (Tōhoku-oki) Earthquake, and also introduces a new tsunami model to fully capture the unique and complex seismic risk in Japan.

 Better Residential and Commercial Values and Risk AssessmentLearn More